 Accelerated testers are defined as students who earn Approaches Grade Level or above on the Algebra I, English II, and/or Biology STAAR EOC prior to grade 9.
-For 2024 accountability only, accelerated testers are also students who earned course credit for Algebra I, English II and/or Biology in Spring or Summer 2020 and were granted a COVID testing waiver prior to grade 9.

 SAT/ACT Inclusion-Assessments Evaluated

 The Student Achievement domain includes SAT and/or ACT results for accelerated testers in the STAAR component in the subject areas of reading/language arts (RLA), mathematics, and science at the standards provided below.